duttalab/duttalab.github.io/pubs.md

 * * *

 ### Conference presentations
+#### 2020
+1. Krishnaswamy, Meghavarshini, Indranil Dutta, Maumita Bhaumik.
+2020.
+[Alveolar stops exhibit greater coarticulatory resistance than retroflexes and dentals in Malayalam](https://vimeo.com/487728524).
+Paper presented at the Acoustical Society of America meeting.
 #### 2019
 1. Singh, Neelam and Indranil Dutta.
 2019.
 Sociophonetic conditioning of f0 range compression in diasporic Nepali communities.
 Paper to be presented at the Special Session on Language Contact in South Asia at the South Asian Languages Analysis (SALA) roundtable.
 29th-31st October.
 Paris.
 2. Dutta, Indranil, Pamir Gogoi, and Ratree Wayland.
 2019.
 Coarticulatory Resistance in Assamese Stops.
 Paper presented at the 177th Meeting of the Acoustical Society of America.
 Lousville.
 13-17 May, 2019.
 Minneapolis.